Please remember to thank our Page Sponsors by visiting their websites!

 23. When are assessment results due, and to whom?

 Assessment results are due by September 1 along with a Subsequent Year Letter of Intent to the State Department of Education in Augusta and your local school superintendent’s office.

 Yes.
-A Notice or Letter of Intent and Annual Assessment Results are always required, even if your child is enrolled in a program outside of the state.
+A Notice or Letter of Intent and Annual Assessment Results are always required for those who have chosen privately funded, parent-directed programs, even if the program is an "accredited" program outside of the state.

 There are no specific graduation standards or requirements for homeschoolers.
 The parent decides what is required for graduation.
 Admissions requirements for any post high school programs of interest should be reviewed and considered when planning a high school program for a homeschooled student.

 A credit may be awarded based on mastery of content in the subject area.
 Traditionally, one credit is equal to 120 hours of course work completed in any high school level subject.
 Credits may be granted whenever (and at whatever age and grade level) a student completes a high school level course.